 OKRs, initially developed at Intel in the 1970s, operate from an uncomplicated premise: people do their best work when they know what to focus on, and when they can see how that work ties in to the bigger picture of the company.

-If you’re new to OKRs, Rick Klau’s defining presentation—a factor in 2013’s resurgence—is a great place to start.
-In short, OKRs are a way for a company, its teams, and its inidividual employees to record a related set of "objectives" and supporting "key results" for each quarter.
+If you’re new to OKRs, Rick Klau’s defining presentation—a factor in the recent resurgence resurgence—is a great place to start.
+In short, OKRs are a way for a company, its teams, and its individual employees to record a related set of “objectives” and supporting “key results” for each quarter.

 The company sets a handful of objectives and key results, teams set their own OKRs to support company OKRs, and individuals then set OKRs to support team-level OKRs, resulting in an aligned cascade of priorities.